intel-iot-roadshow/roadshow-docs/docs/assembly/arduino_expansion_board/connecting_cables.md

 Install software and drivers specifically for your computer's operating system.

-Install software and drivers specifically for your computer's operating system.

 * **Mac or Linux user?** Install the Flashing Tool:

   * [Mac »](/docs/flash_firmware/mac_install.html)